Piccolo (horse)

-Piccolo (8 May 1991 – 17 April 2016) is a British Thoroughbred racehorse and sire.
+Piccolo (8 May 1991 – 17 April 2016) was a British Thoroughbred racehorse and sire.
 He showed promising but unremarkable form in his early career, winning one of his first ten starts.
 In the summer of his three-year-old season he was switched to sprint distances and became a top class performer, winning the Chipchase Stakes before being awarded the Nunthorpe Stakes on the disqualification of Blue Siren.
 He returned as a four-year-old in 1995 and won the King's Stand Stakes at Royal Ascot.
 Apart from his victories he also finished second in both the Haydock Sprint Cup and the July Cup.
 After his retirement from racing he became a successful breeding stallion.

 Background

 Piccolo is a bay horse with a white stripe and three white coronet marks bred by the 18th Earl of Derby's Stanley Estate.
 He was one of the first crop of foals sired by Warning, the top-rated European racehorse of 1988 who stood as a breeding stallion in Europe before being exported to Japan.
 The best of his other progeny included Diktat (Prix Maurice de Gheest, Haydock Sprint Cup), Charnwood Forest (Queen Anne Stakes) and Annus Mirabilis (Dubai Duty Free).
 Warning was a male-line descendant of the Godolphin Arabian, unlike more than 95% of modern thoroughbreds, who trace their ancestry to the Darley Arabian.

 Piccolo's dam Woodwind showed useful form in a brief racing career, winning two races from four starts an achieving a Timeform rating of 103 as a two-year-old in 1975.
 She was one of numerous winners descended from the Irish broodmare Lady Kells: others have included Exceller, Sakhee and Mastercraftsman.

 As a yearling Piccolo was consigned to the Tattersalls sale at Newmarket and was bought for 18,500 guineas by the trainer Mick Channon.